10 Things You Must Do in Melbourne

 8. Take a Day Trip to Drive Great Ocean Road

-Unfortunately, my dad and I didn’t get the chance to do this on our first trip down under.
-All of my Aussie friends that are native to Melbourne tell me it’s one of the most gorgeous costal drives in the world.
+Unfortunately, my dad and I didn’t get the chance to do this on our first trip Down Under.
+All of my Aussie friends that are native to Melbourne tell me it’s one of the most gorgeous coastal drives in the world – and while it would be a full day, it’s possible to do Great Ocean Road as a day trip from Melbourne.

 If you’re there, and like scenic drives, this is probably something you should be putting on your list.
 I know it’s on mine, for the next time I’m in Melbourne.